 The coast is full of treasure, with lots of different natural objects scattered around.
-This activity is all about slowing down and looking around for what we can see, smell or hear.
 Encourage your group to look more closely at things and think about what the object/species is and what its role is in the ecosystem.

 Keep your eyes peeled for an egg case or 'mermaid's purse', which is a pouch protecting a developing skate, shark or ray embryo!
 Pictured here is a dogfish egg case.